 For Part D, as with Part B, general fund contributions account for the largest source of income, since Part D beneficiary premiums are to represent, on average, 25.5 percent of the cost of standard coverage.
-The Part D base beneficiary premium for 2010 will be \$31.94.
+The Part D base beneficiary premium for 2017 is \$35.63.
 The actual Part D premiums paid by individual beneficiaries equal the base beneficiary premium adjusted by a number of factors.
 In practice, premiums vary significantly from one Part D plan to another and seldom equal the base beneficiary premium.
-As of this writing, it is estimated that the average monthly premium for basic Part D coverage, which reflects the specific plan-by-plan premiums and the estimated number of beneficiaries in each plan, will be about \$30 in 2010.
+It is estimated that the average monthly premium for basic Part D coverage, which reflects the specific plan-by-plan premiums and the estimated number of beneficiaries in each plan, will be about \$34 in 2017.
 Penalties for late enrollment may apply.
 (Late enrollment penalties do not apply to enrollees who have maintained creditable prescription drug coverage.)